-The Budget Committee prepares the yearly budget for the fiscal year of September 1, through August 31, to be approved by the Executive Council and the membership.
+The Budget Committee prepares the yearly budget for the fiscal year of July 1 to June 30, to be approved by the Executive Council and the membership.
 The committee, as directed by constitution, is made up of the CFT treasurer, the CFT president, and three other members of the Executive Council, and is chaired by the CFT treasurer.